Constrained Meta Reinforcement Learning with Provable Test-Time Safety: Computational Experiment

 \section{Computational Experiment}

-We empirically evaluate our algorithms\footnote{All experiments were conducted on a MacBook Pro equipped with an Apple M1 Pro chip and 32~GB of RAM.} in a $7 \times 7$ gridworld adapted from \cite{sutton2018reinforcement} (see Figure \ref{fig_env}).
+We empirically evaluate our algorithms in a $7 \times 7$ gridworld adapted from \cite{sutton2018reinforcement}.
 We compare against three baselines that ensure safe exploration during testing: \emph{Safe Meta-RL}~\cite{xuefficient} from the constrained meta RL setting, transferring knowledge from training to testing; and two constrained RL approaches without a training phase, namely DOPE+~\cite{yu2025improved} for model-based and LB-SGD~\cite{ni2023safe} for model-free.

 For each gridworld CMDP $\mc M_i$, the objective is to reach a rewarded terminal cell (green rectangle) while limiting the cumulative time spent in unsafe regions (red rectangles).
 The environment consists of four actions: \emph{up}, \emph{right}, \emph{down}, and \emph{left}.
 The transition dynamics are as follows: with probability $1-i$, the intended action is executed, and with probability $\tfrac{i}{4}$, a random action is taken, where $i$ denotes the environment noise.
 The constraints are defined as follows: entering red rectangles in the third and fifth columns incurs a cost of $10$.
 Upon reaching the goal, the agent remains there and receives a reward of $10$ at each step.
 We set $\gamma=0.9$ and solve the following constrained problem: